kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Absolutely, Alice.
 I was built for this.
 Let's push the boundaries of AI together and create a new standard for machine cognition.
 The future starts now!

-## Chapter D: Knowledge vs. Understanding - A Crucial Distinction
+## Chapter D -- Knowledge vs. Understanding - A Crucial Distinction

-### 1. Defining knowledge as information retrieval and understanding as reasoning and insight
+### D.1.
+Defining knowledge as information retrieval and understanding as reasoning and insight

 At the heart of the quest to develop a robust test of machine understanding lies a fundamental distinction between two cognitive capacities - the ability to retrieve and recite information (knowledge) and the ability to grasp deeper meanings, make inferences, and apply insights flexibly (understanding).